Altered Landscape photographs

 I have heard some nature photographers insist that they do not change or alter anything within the landscape that they photograph, thus their work is a pure representation of nature.
 For me, that is more about being a documentary photographer than persuing a creative endeavor.
 I strive to interpret the natural and urban landscape as to the meaning and narrative I want to convey.
 I am not above removing somebody’s trash that was left and evident in the foreground, likewise a stray weed stem or a distracting rock.

-First alternation I did was to splash and wet all the dry rocks, to allow all of the rocks to have a bit of a wet sheen.
+First alternation I did was to splash and wet all the dry rocks within the frame, to allow all of the rocks to have a bit of a wet sheen.
 Since most rocks in a running creek are wet, this appears “normal”, but in fact it’s a manipulation of the landscape subject on my part.
 For the subsequent exposure, while in Bridge/RAW conversion, I increased the dark and light values, added a bit more color intensity, and a few other minor tweaks.
-When in Photoshop, I still needed to crop the image a bit tighter to eliminate some dry rocks (which had much lighter and distracting attributes), then added a curves adjustment layer to alter the tonality, looking to tease out and emphasize the white water turbulence.
+While in Photoshop, I still needed to crop the image a bit tighter to eliminate some dry rocks (which had much lighter and distracting attributes), then added a curves adjustment layer to alter the tonality, looking to tease out and emphasize the white water turbulence.
 For me, this resulted in a more interesting photograph, and one that is definitely altered, even if on first blush it may appear realist and straight.
 An artistic illusion.

 So if anyone asks you if your landscape photographs have been altered, then proudly say that these most certainly have been profoundly altered!